Yuchen413/CertPhash/README.md

 Instead of using our models, you can also train and verify from scratch.

 ### Normal and robust training
 Both normal and robust training is conducted by executing `./train_verify/train.py`.
-Different datasets require different configuration files, and normal versus robust training also each have their own specific configuration files.
+Different datasets require different configuration files, and separate configuration files are used for normal and robust training.
 We provide the training script in `./train_verify/train.sh`, which includes command lines for both **Robust Training** and **Normal Training** using the COCO and MNIST dataset.

 To illustrate, below are some examples on how to perform robust and normal training on different datasets.